-As dog owners, and as a dog trainer, it is our responsibility to advocate for the
+As dog owners, and as Family Dog Mediators, it is our responsibility to advocate for the

 safety and security of our dogs.
 The AVSAB (American Veterinary Society of